 We are people who enjoy making our canoes and kayaks go fast!

 Simply put, the Allegheny River Competitive Paddlers club is for canoeists and kayakers wishing to improve their paddling technique, speed, and endurance.
 The Allegheny River from the Kinzua Dam to Betts Park, has been home of the 2003, 2005, 2007, 2009 and 2012 United States Canoe Association (USCA) National Championships as well as many Pennsylvania Association of Canoe and Kayak (PACK) State Championship races.
 Competitors from all across the nation insist, this is one of the best courses and that is why they repeatedly come back here to race.
 Sadly, very few local Warren Pa and surrounding area paddlers have competed in these events.
 We at ARCP would like to see this change.
 Our goal is to help interested paddlers find others to paddle with, while developing their skills.
 We realize racing is not for everyone, maybe you just want to paddle for fitness while perfecting your stroke, this is okay.
-The Allegheny River is our base training area, also venturing to the Kinzua Dam & Allegheny Reservoir and the Chautauqua Lake for big open water, and the Conewango and Brokenstraw Creeks (water level permitting) for a some small stream practice.
+The Allegheny River in Irvine, Pa. is our base training area, also the Clarion River in Ridgway, and the Conewango Creek in Akeley.
+When we need to replicate a big open water race environment, we venture to the Kinzua Dam (Allegheny Reservoir).
 New friends learning to how to paddle competitively is what it's all about.
-There are not many races in this area, but if you are willing to travel and really want to compete, there are races every weekend somewhere in Pennsylvania, New York, and Ohio.
+Other than our Annual Pat Shine Memorial Canoe & Kayak Race, there are not many races in this area.
+If you are willing to travel and really want to compete, there are races every weekend somewhere in Pennsylvania, New York, and Ohio.
 No disrespect towards our friends who enjoy float trips, our club activities are intended as athletic training, we keep quite an active pace.
 We DO NOT condone drinking parties on the water, so please don't bring along a cooler full of beer and your smokes.

 Now run by the Warren County YMCA!
 We have much nicer winner's Metals than our first two years of the race and we will not run short of them when you are at the podium.

-The race course is from Kinzua Big Bend Access Area to Betts Park on the Allegheny River.
-It is approximately 10 miles.
-This year all classes will paddle straight through with no up stream loops.
+The race course is from Kinzua Big Bend Access Area to Irvine (Blair Corp) on the Allegheny River.
+It is approximately 16 miles.
+With an in town loop around one pillar of the second rail road bridge and one pillar of the Hickory street bridge.
 We are NOT asking for any increase or decrease water releases from the Army Corps this year, we will take what we get for the river level.
 PFDs are required at the start of the race while with in the Army Corps waterway.
 Just past the head of the first island this restriction ends.
 We have lowered the entrance fee this year to help offset everything else going up.
-You don't have to be an elite paddler to participate in the Pat Shine Memorial races, there are recreational classes and a business class too.
+You don't have to be an elite paddler to participate in the Pat Shine Memorial races, there is a short course (8 miles starts at Point Park ends in Irvine, no loops) for recreational classes and a business class too.
 Come on local paddlers, challenge your friends and have a great time on the beautiful Allegheny River.
 Get your employer to sponsor a team and try to win the "Business Class" Pat Shine plaque for a year.
 The Allegheny River Competitive Paddlers can assist in showing you tips for paddling faster and building your endurance.
 Tango paddlers wanting head to head competition, sign up for the "Tango Class", paddle any tandem canoe using canoe or kayak paddles.

 New class this year, the "Veteran Class".
 Open to any US Military Veteran team paddling a recreational canoe.